lbaweja1999/TextToSpeech-Flutter/README.md

-android.permission.RECORD_AUDIO - this permission is required for microphone access. android.permission.INTERNET - this permission is required because speech recognition may use remote services.
+android.permission.RECORD_AUDIO - this permission is required for microphone access. android.permission.INTERNET - this permission is required because speech recognition may use remote services. change the minSdkVersion to 21 in the build.gradle file
 ```

 # Adding Sounds for iOS (optional)